tim-oster/voxel-rs/README.md

 The final world is stored as an octree of octrees, where every chunk is one Octree encoded using relative pointers in a larger world octree using absolute pointers to each chunk octree.
 This allows for independently serializing each chunk as an SVO and copying them to the final SVO buffer without impacting the actual SVO renderer.
-A chunk will only be rendered when the newly serialized SVO pointer is set in the world SVO.

-Swapping pointers (see SVO above) can be used to achieve an "infinite" world.
+Swapping pointers (see SVO above) can be used to achieve the feeling of an "infinite" world.
 In addition to the absolute player position in the world, an additional position at the center of the Octree is calculated.
-Whenever the player leaves the center-most octant (across all axes), the relative position is reset to the new center octant, and all chunk octants are shifted one position into the opposite direction of the player movement.
+Whenever the player leaves the center-most octant (along any axes), the relative position is reset to the new center octant, and all chunk octants are shifted one position into the opposite direction of the player movement.
 This way, chunks are rotated through the Octree, making space for new chunks to be loaded.
 This operation grows linearly with the number of chunks in the world.